ulsa/javawordgraph/README.md

 	a              #########################
 	the            #############################

 In the process, you will learn about map, filter and reduce, or as they are called in Google Collections: transform, filter, and ... well, there is no reduce in Google Collections.
-Hmmm.
-What shall we do about that?
+There is no parallel transform either.
+Let's implement those first, before we get into the wordgraph business.

 Quick Start
 -----------